 Attestation & Security

 Remote Attestation is the cornerstone of Morpheus's trust model.
-It lets external observers validate that the response metadata came from the expected Phala TEE deployment and that the quote is bound to the reported output hash and on-chain attestation_hash.
+It lets external observers validate that the response metadata came from the expected Morpheus enclave deployment (AWS Nitro CVM) and that the quote is bound to the reported output hash and on-chain attestation_hash.

 The Evidence Layer